BartSte/nvim-project-marks/README.md

 ## Usage

+Typically, there are two strategies to manage your shada file.
+Locally, and grouped.
+The following sections explain the difference.

+### Locally

+> This is what I use and what is therefore tested.

 To set marks for specific projects, you need create an empty file called `nvim.shada` (or whatever you set `shadafile` option to) in the root of your project.
 This file will keep track of the marks you set for that project.
 If no